• English

 The ergonomic ebony handle with full tang construction feels comfortable and secure in the hand.
 Suffice it to say, this nakiri knife design is more professional and greatly reduce hand fatigue or numbness after long-time cutting.

-4. Stainless Steel Nakiri Knife 7"
+4. Japanese Damascus Steel Nakiri Knife

 5. Nakiri Japanese Knife 6.5"